 UnityPoint Health launches $100 million venture fund

-While Q2 continued to see a decrease in investments compared to 2018, it did see the launch of new $100 million venture fund.
+While Q2 continued to see a decrease in investments compared to 2018, it did see the launch of a new $100 million venture fund.

 In May, West Des Moines-based health care organization UnityPoint Health announced the launch of a $100 million venture fund that will invest in early-stage growth health service companies.
 From our findings, this is the largest venture fund ever that is based in Iowa.

-Since announcing the fund, UnityPoint has already made a $1 million investment in Coralville-based VIDA Diagnostics paired along with strategic partnership with the company.
+Since announcing the fund, UnityPoint has already made a $1 million investment in Coralville-based VIDA Diagnostics paired along with a strategic partnership with the company.